21 Hauntingly Great Halloween Love Songs

 Sally’s Song – Catherine O’Hara and Chris Boardman

-From Tim Burton’s “The Nightmare Before Christmas,” this is yet another song by composer Danny Elfman that lingers long after it’s finished.
+Tim Burton’s “The Nightmare Before Christmas,” is yet another song by composer Danny Elfman that lingers long after it’s finished.
 It’s a touching ode to longing and fearing someone you care for will never reciprocate.

 Monster – Lady Gaga